Weird title huh? How can an empath be a narcissist? … It just doesn’t sound possible.

 Now, I’m not here to demonize narcissism.
 In fact, as one lovely wolf commented beneath my last article, narcissists can be like angels in disguise.
 Narcissists are catalysts of change in people’s lives: they stir up all the old wounds, scars and shadow elements in a person and force growth.
 Many awakened narcissists (i.e. those who have become self-aware) are also sincere about changing their patterns of behavior.
 So if you think you may be a narcissist, or have been “diagnosed” as one, just know that this is a “safe” place for you to come out and express your perspectives.

 As I mentioned in my last article, covert, or vulnerable narcissists, are sensitive and introverted by nature.
-Yet to disguise their chronic feelings of self-hatred and unworthiness, they overcompensate by creating idealized images of themselves (this is where identifying as an “empath” comes into play).
+Yet to disguise their chronic feelings of self-loathing and unworthiness, they overcompensate by creating idealized images of themselves (this is where identifying as an “empath” comes into play).
 Empathic narcissists tend to believe that they are a victim of everyone’s feelings and thoughts because they feel them so strongly, yet have little genuine tenderness, understanding or compassion towards others.

 The essential difference between empathetic empaths and narcissistic empaths seems to be that empathetic empaths permit themselves to feel vulnerable, thus are open to developing empathy for others.
 On the other hand, narcissistic empaths seem to deny or avoid feeling vulnerable due to their low self-worth, thus are closed to truly caring for others.